Editors Note: Updated September, 2018

 Remember, renovating your backyard can increase the amount of money you recoup from other renovations you’ve done inside the home.
 Likewise, forgetting the backyard space can limit the value that recent renovations have on your home.
-Here are some backyard renovations that increase home value.
+We know that not everyone has a huge back yard available for renovating.
+If you’re working with a smaller space, here’s some ideas and inspiration for making your backyard seem bigger(we included some budget friendly options too)!
+If you’re lucky enough to have a big backyard, here are some backyard renovations that increase home value.

 1. Outdoor Kitchen